Nubia: Lower Nubia

-Nubia has one of the oldest civilizations in the world.
-This history is often intertwined with Egypt to the north.
 Around 3500 BC, the second "Nubian" culture, termed the Early A-Group culture, arose in Lower Nubia.
-They were sedentary agriculturalists, traded with the Egyptians and exported gold.
-This trade is supported archaeologically by large amounts of Egyptian commodities deposited in the A-Group graves.
+A-Group Nubians were semi-nomadic herders and rudimentary agriculturalists who also practised extensive fishing, hunting and gathering.
+Evidence of agriculture first appeared in the Terminal A-Group period, circa 3200–3000 BC (contemporary with Naqada IIIB).
+The A-Group culture also traded with the Egyptians and exported gold.
+This trade is supported archaeologically by large amounts of Egyptian commodities deposited in A-Group graves.
 The imports consisted of gold objects, copper tools, faience amulets and beads, seals, slate palettes, stone vessels, and a variety of pots.
-During this time, the Nubians began creating distinctive black topped, red pottery.
+During this time, the Nubians began creating distinctive black-topped, red pottery.
 The A-Group population have been described as ethnically "very similar" to the pre-dynastic Egyptians in physical characteristics.

+A-Group dwellings consisted mostly of reed huts and rock shelters, with most settlements taking the form of temporary settlements or campsites.
+Afyeh in Lower Nubia is the site of a unique A-group settlement where the remains of houses with stone foundation slabs have also been found.

 Around 3100 BC, the A-group transitioned from the Early to Classical phases.
-"Arguably royal burials are known only at Qustul and possibly Sayala."
+"Arguably, royal burials are known only at Qustul and possibly Sayala."
 During this period, the wealth of A-group kings rivaled Egyptian kings.
 Royal A-group graves contained gold and richly decorated pottery.
 Some scholars believe Nubian A-Group rulers and early Egyptian pharaohs used related royal symbols; similarities in A-Group Nubia and Upper Egypt rock art support this position.
 Scholars from the University of Chicago Oriental Institute excavated at Qustul (near Abu Simbel in Sudan), in 1960–64, and found artifacts which incorporated images associated with Egyptian pharaohs.